KuiKui/VagrantBox/README.md

+# Xotelia Vagrant box

-Sources to build our preconfigured *LAMP + Redis + Tools* Vagrant box (works fine with Symfony and Magento).
+Sources to build our preconfigured *LAMP + Redis + Tools* Vagrant box.
+Works fine with Symfony and Magento.

 ## Dependencies